DrAdrianDC/Python-Programming/Baseball-Analytics/README.md

 science, analytics, and machine learning.

 The present code is a simple example of these tools applied to Major league baseball data taken from Baseball reference website.
-In the Jupyter notebook is analyzed the wins/loss results of the East Division in the American League.
+In the Jupyter notebook is analyzed the wins/loss results of the American League East Division.

 ## Results
 ![figure](https://github.com/user-attachments/assets/112456fc-5b73-444d-b4b7-0daa40c7daf2)